lyndon025/playtested/src/content/article/2023-10-18-new-thrills-classic-feels--first-impressions---sonic-superstars.md

 ---
-title: "New Thrills.
-Classic Feels. | First Impressions - Sonic Superstars"
+author: lyndonguitar
+category: Review
-description: "Sonic Superstars brings back the magic of the original Sonic titles that graced the Genesis and Mega Drive, and it does so with a fresh modern twist.
-As one of the first video game franchises I’ve ever played, I couldn't help but feel a rush of nostalgia and joy."
+description: Sonic Superstars brings back the magic of the original Sonic titles that graced the Genesis and Mega Drive, and it does so with a fresh modern twist.
+As one of the first video game franchises I’ve ever played, I couldn't help but feel a rush of nostalgia and joy.
+featured: false
 pubDate: 2023-10-18
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "sonic-superstars"]
+tags:
-featured: false
+- taptap
+- sonic-superstars
-thumb: ""
+thumb: ''
+title: New Thrills.
+Classic Feels. | First Impressions - Sonic Superstars
 ---

 Sonic Superstars brings back the magic of the original Sonic titles that graced the Genesis and Mega Drive, and it does so with a fresh modern twist.
 As one of the first video game franchises I’ve ever played, I couldn't help but feel a rush of nostalgia and joy.